anvilco/anvil-e-signature-api-node-example/README.md

 # Anvil Coding Takehome
 Hello 👋 & welcome to the anvil coding challenge.
 We appreciate you taking the time to complete the assignment and we're excited about the prospect of you joining the team!

-The goal of this assignment is to get a sense for how you ____________, not for us to test magic keyword knowledge of our tech stach.
+The goal of this assignment is to get a sense for how you ____________, not for us to test magic keyword knowledge of our tech stack.
 If you're having build issues 🔧 with the project that you feel should be working - please don't hesitate to contact us.

 ## Getting the project running